mochi-hpc/mochi-sonata/examples/provdb/README.md

 $ module swap xl gcc/9.1.0
 ```

-Navigate in the `examples/provdb` directory and run:
+Navigate in the `examples/provdb` directory and edit summit.yaml, line 27,
+to make the repo point to your clone of mochi-spack-packages.
+Then:

 ```
 $ spack env create sonata-env summit.yaml